NURS 806 - Clinical Inquiry

 NURS 813 - Health Assessment and Clinical Nursing Theory

 This course is designed to provide the student with evidence-based knowledge related to acquiring the psychomotor and assessment skills required for the safe delivery of nursing care to the adult client.
 Students develop foundational skills applicable to achieving program outcomes.
-The focus of the course will be on developing beginning health assessment, and clinical nursing skills while implementing critical thinking, and application of the nursing process, highlighting fundamental nursing concepts as they pertain to proving and improving client care.
+The focus of the course will be on developing beginning health assessment, and clinical nursing skills while implementing critical thinking, and application of the nursing process, highlighting fundamental nursing concepts as they pertain to providing and improving client care.
 Prereq: majors only.
+Special fee.

 NURS 825 - Collaborative Care I: Care of Older Adult

 Theory course focuses on care outcomes for major functional and health transitions of older adults across health settings.
 Emphasizes nurse's advocacy in facilitating care collaboration based on informed practice utilizing current research and best practice models of care.
 Learners incorporate theories from nursing and other disciplines to achieve a broad perspective and understanding of the aging experience and cultural implications for nursing practice.
+Prereq: majors only.

 NURS 826 - Caring for People with Severe and Persistent Mental Illness